Iran's Guards say launched first military satellite into orbit

 “Iran’s first military satellite, Noor, was launched this morning from the central desert of Iran.
 The launch was successful and the satellite reached orbit,” state TV said.

-The satellite, which the Guards said was named Noor, or “Light”, was orbiting 425 km (264 miles) above the earth’s surface, they said in a statement on their website.
+The satellite, whose name Noor means “Light”, was orbiting 425 km (264 miles) above the earth’s surface, they said in a statement on their website.

 The force said it used the Qased, or “Messenger”, satellite carrier to launch Noor, without giving details of the technology.